trevorqhl/blog/_posts/jekyll/2020-04-18-jekyll-install.md

 # to Settigs of the repo and choose a branch to enable your GitGub Pages
 {% endhighlight %}

-Initialize and push blog to github repo
+Initialize and push blog to github repo from Linux
 {% highlight ruby %}

+# If you have not yet set up git enviornment
+git config --global user.name "Trevor Li" git config --global user.email "trevorl@example.com" git config -l

+# cd into where the jekyll site located, it is blog in this case
 git init
 git remote add origin https://github.com/trevorqhl/blog.git git add .